eam-00/Linux-Notes/vCenter/add-file-system.md

     umount /opt/test

-If you can't reboot the server, issue:
+If you can't reboot the server, issue a:

     mount -a

+To test if the mount goes smooth.